Djamesdean/ARS/README.md

 ### 3. **Training and Downloading the Custom Wake Word Model**

 Using Picovoice Console:
-- The custom wake word model was trained using Picovoice's **no-code interface**.
+- The custom wake word model was trained using Picovoice's .
 - The model was downloaded in the form of a `.ppn` file (platform-dependent, such as `linux_x86_64`).

 ### 4. **Integrating Wake Word Detection in the ARS**